 Cadent, a gas distribution firm involved in the HyDeploy trial, believe that delivering a 20% blend of hydrogen to the entire gas network would be like taking 2.5 million cars off the road.
 And reduce UK carbon emissions by 6 million tonnes.

 By the end of 2020, it's hoped that a new HyDeploy pilot will launch in the north east of England.

 Speaking about the trial, Cadent Chief Safety and Strategy Officer, Ed Syson said: “Hydrogen can help us tackle one of the most difficult sources of carbon emissions – heat.
 This trial could pave the way for a wider roll out of hydrogen blending, potentially enabling us to begin cutting carbon emissions from heat by the early 2020s, without customers needing to change their gas appliances or behaviour.

 “HyDeploy could also prove to be the launchpad for a wider hydrogen economy, fuelling industry and transport, bringing new jobs and making Britain a world-leader in this technology.
 Urgent action is needed on carbon emissions and HyDeploy is an important staging post on that journey in the UK.”

 First and foremost, hydrogen is currently an expensive fuel to produce.
 And while hydrogen can be produced in a number of ways, including electrolysis (splitting water into hydrogen and oxygen using electricity) and Steam Methane Reforming (natural gas reacts with steam, oxygen or both), it can emit carbon.

-While the production produces carbon, once delivered to the boiler, hydrogen won’t release any carbon into the atmosphere.
+While production can produce carbon, once delivered to the boiler, hydrogen won't release any carbon into the atmosphere.